-- (1) Generators i = A, B simultaneously choose their capacities k_i .
-In line with Fabra et al. (2011), firms subsequently decide whether or not they want to mothball part of their capacities, starting with the smaller-capacity firm (or a randomly chosen firm in case of identical capacities).5 - (2) Retailers $\ell = C, D$ simultaneously set their retail prices r{l} , and consumers subscribe to the firm with the lower retail price.
+- (1) Generators i = A, B simultaneously choose their capacities $k_i$ .
+In line with Fabra et al. (2011), firms subsequently decide whether or not they want to mothball part of their capacities, starting with the smaller-capacity firm (or a randomly chosen firm in case of identical capacities). - (2) Retailers $\ell = C, D$ simultaneously set their retail prices $r{\ell}$ , and consumers subscribe to the firm with the lower retail price. - (3) The demand shock $\varepsilon \in [0, 1]$ is realized, and retailers learn their demand.

-5This assumption secures the existence of a pure-strategy subgame perfect Nash equilibrium in the separated duopoly configuration.
+&lt;sup>4This assumption secures the existence of a pure-strategy subgame perfect Nash equilibrium in the separated duopoly configuration.

-- (3) The demand shock $\varepsilon \in [0, 1]$ is realized, and retailers learn their demand. - (4) In the wholesale market each generator simultaneously bids a reservation price p_i for its full capacity k_i , i = A, B in a uniform price auction, which is modelled as in von der Fehr and Harbord (1993) and (1997).6 Retailers bid their clients' fixed demand as long as the wholesale price ensures non-negative profits.
-The auctioneer determines the market-clearing wholesale price p and the quantities y_i generators can sell.
+- (4) In the wholesale market each generator simultaneously bids a reservation price $p_i$ for its full capacity $k_i$ , i = A, B in a uniform price auction, which is modelled as in von der Fehr and Harbord (1993) and (1997).
+Retailers bid their clients' fixed demand as long as the wholesale price ensures nonnegative profits.
+The auctioneer determines the market-clearing wholesale price p and the quantities $y_i$ generators can sell.
 If necessary, retail demand is rationed. - (5) Finally, supply and demand are balanced, and deliveries and payments are exchanged.

 Note that we require each firm to bid its total capacity in the wholesale market and therefore abstract from strategic capacity withholding (Le Coq, 2002; Crampes and Creti, 2005).
 Instead, we focus on the role of vertical market structure for capacity investments and retail prices.
-Whenever there are multiple equilibria, we assume that firms can coordinate on a Pareto dominant equilibrium.
+Whenever our model does not generate a unique equilibrium, we assume that firms can coordinate on a Pareto dominant equilibrium.